 Herceptin was the first HER2-targeted therapy for breast cancer.
 Herceptin is a monoclonal antibody that binds to HER2 receptors present on the surface of HER2-positive tumour cells, blocking them from receiving growth signals and flagging them for destruction by the immune system.

-Herceptin can be given as an intravenous (IV) infusion or as a subcutaneous injection (SC).
-The SC formulation of Herceptin, which is approved in Europe and many other countries, can be administered in two to five minutes via an injection under the skin.
+Herceptin can be given as an intravenous infusion or as a subcutaneous injection (SC).
+The SC formulation of Herceptin, which is approved in over 100 countries including in the US and Europe, can be administered in two to five minutes via an injection under the skin.